 - Sharing information on successful campaigning elements that achieved legal changes and resulted in activities that fostered cooperation among key stakeholders from the State and civil society.

-The participating partners were a representative selection of EU member states including Sweden (Institute for Feminism and Human Rights), that has enacted such legal changes, the Republic of Ireland (Immigrant Council of Ireland - leading partner) and France (Mouvement du Nid) where legal change has recently been effected, Lithuania (Klaipeda Social and psychological Service Centre) where the legal change is being considered, Finland (Exit Prostitution Association) where some legislative change has been achieved and evaluated and Cyprus (Mediterranean Institute for Gender Studies) where civil society is campaigning hard for legal change.
+The participating partners were a representative selection of EU member states including Sweden (Institute for Feminism and Human Rights), that has enacted such legal changes, Ireland (Immigrant Council of Ireland - leading partner) and France (Mouvement du Nid) where legal change has recently been effected, Lithuania (Klaipeda Social and Psychological Service Centre) where the legal change is being considered, Finland (Exit Prostitution Association) where some legislative change has been achieved and evaluated and Cyprus (Mediterranean Institute for Gender Studies) where civil society is campaigning hard for legal change.

-The existing campaigns in the project countries, which targeted demand by users of sex services, have had a massive impact in creating public awareness of sex trafficking, gaining a review of anti-trafficking laws and achieving strong legal models deterring users.
+The existing campaigns in the project countries which targeted demand by users of sex services have had a massive impact in creating public awareness of sex trafficking, gaining a review of anti-trafficking laws and achieving strong legal models deterring users.

 The main results of this project were as follows: